Ben435/Learning/topics/cloudflare-workers/README.md

 #### Additional Runtime APIs

 Didn't use many of them, but looked fairly basic.
-They provide some Crypto, a region based Cache, and a HTMLRewriter tool.
+They provide some Crypto, a region based Cache (different to KV), and a HTMLRewriter tool.
 The HTMLRewriter tool seemed the most advanced, they describe it as  "jQuery for Workers".
 Provides a huge amount of parsing and editing capability.

 #### KV API